 Oxford Bibliographies Online (modules: African Studies, Art History, Atlantic History, Biblical Studies, Classics, Medieval Studies, Military History, Political Science, Renaissance and Reformation, Victorian Literature) helps researchers quickly find reliable sources of information by directing them to specific chapters, books, websites, archives, or data.

 It helps researchers find reliable sources of information by directing them to specific chapters, books, websites, archives, or data.
-Our subscription includes access to the African Studies, Art History, Atlantic History, Biblical Studies, Classics, Linguistics, Medieval Studies, Military History, Political Science, Renaissance & Reformation modules.
+Our subscription includes access to the African Studies, Atlantic History, Classics, Criminology, Geography, International Law, Linguistics, Military History, Political Science and Sociology modules.
 Perpetual access to the Victorian Literature module is also available.
 In each module, scholars have produced a guide to sources in an area of study.
 The guides feature bibliographic citations supported by direct recommendations about which sources to consult.

 DART-Europe is a partnership of research libraries and library consortia who are working together to improve global access to European research theses.